 “Whether Ethereum is a security is a matter for different jurisdictions to decide.
 Crypto Facilities is a derivatives platform and complies with the applicable regulation.”

-He said the new instrument will attract more investors for Ethereum.
+He said the new instrument will attract more investors to Ethereum.

 Meanwhile, Ethereum Foundation cofounder Joseph Lubin has refuted claims that Ethereum qualifies as a security.
 He said during a Collision tech conference in New Orleans on May 2,